Shingles

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

 Even though shingles is less contagious than chickenpox, people who have blisters are still able to spread the virus.
-If you have shingles, you should:
+People with shingles should:

 - Avoid contact with young children, pregnant women and people with weakened immune systems